• Free shipping on all orders

 Learn more »

 That’s why it’s important to know the causes and prevention of Maltese tear stains.
-The breed is more susceptible to these tear stains due to its eyelid anatomy, narrow and tortuous tear ducts, and short muzzle, all of which result in lack of normal drainage, not to mention the white fur prone to discoloration.
+The breed is more susceptible to these tear stains due to their eyelid anatomy, narrow and tortuous tear ducts, and short muzzle, all of which result in lack of normal drainage, not to mention the white fur prone to discoloration.

 Below, we explain what causes this and how you can care for your tear-stained Maltese.